Arlington Intersection Car Accident Lawyer

 Intersections are common locations for auto accidents.
 Drivers crossing other roadways and turning across other lanes of traffic present a high risk for car crashes, and the risks are increased when drivers make unsafe decisions like running red lights or failing to yield.
 These accidents can leave victims with serious injuries and pain and suffering that justifies substantial financial compensation.

-Types of Intersection Car Accidents
+Common Types of Intersection Car Accidents in Arlington, TX

 Intersection accidents can take place at intersections with traffic lights, four-way stops, other stop sign configurations, or intersections with no traffic control devices.
 These traffic control devices and the Texas traffic laws dealing with intersections and right of way typically dictate who is at fault for these accidents, especially in common situations.
 The following are all examples of common accidents that occur at intersections and who is typically at fault for those crashes: